harismuneer/Ultimate-Social-Scrapers/README.md

 * friends list and their profile photos (including Followers, Following, Work Friends, College Friends etc)
 * and all public posts/statuses available on the user's timeline.

 The best thing about this scraper is that the data is scraped in an organized format so that it can be used for educational/research purpose by researchers.
+Moreover, this scraper does not use Facebook's Graph API so there are no rate limiting issues as such.

 ## Sample
 <p align="middle">